ie3-institute/simona/docs/readthedocs/config.md

     calculateMissingReactivePowerWithModel = true

-Using the default configuration the universally unique identifier should be empty.
-Alternatively, the parameter can dropped to use the default empty list.
+Using the default configuration, the universally unique identifier should be empty.
+Alternatively, the parameter can be omitted to use the default empty list.

     uuids = []